12 Tips on Becoming an Effective Advocate for Students with DisabilitiesJuly 17, 2018

 - Learn from and get involved with organizations that advocate for people with disabilities.
 Look up organizations such as ACRES, CEC, the National Down Syndrome Society, and TASH, and see if they offer helpful descriptions of past advocacy efforts—these can be a good source of ideas.
 Some organizations offer discussion groups you can join to share ideas on advocacy.
-If face-to-face meetings are your preference, see if there’s a local chapter of the organization in your community, and attend a meeting or chat with a member about advocacy efforts.
+You might see if there’s a local chapter of the organization in your community, and attend a meeting or hold a chat with a member about advocacy efforts.
 Some of these groups also organize group trips to state capitols or Washington, D.C., to discuss issues with legislators or their staff members.

 - Compile a list of legislators to contact.
 Look up the legislators who represent your community and state, and see if you can determine their stance on issues relevant to the lives of people with disabilities.
 Find their contact information and make a list of representatives to communicate with.

 - Communicate efficiently and effectively with legislators.
 Email, phone calls, and visits are all viable options.
 Whichever communication method you choose, be brief and clear when you present your position, and be prepared to share data, anecdotes, and other materials that support your stance.